VectorInstitute/health-rec/README.md

 The project is built using a microservices architecture.
 It has the following components:

-- React frontend
+- Next.js frontend
-- Python backend
+- FastAPI backend
 - Chroma vector database
 - OpenAI for embedding and recommendation